-Amber Renee and Graham Marsh are CLAVVS, a Queens-based indie electronic duo crafting songs for the end of the world.
+Amber Renee and Graham Marsh are CLAVVS, an Atlanta -based indie electronic duo crafting songs for the end of the world.
 At the start of their collaboration, they leaned into the pop format to tell stories that challenged American culture.
 Now, after two full length albums and EPs, the duo’s songs are sharper and more prescient than ever.
 “Interference” is their latest offering, and it finds the pair grieving the state of human connection amidst ebullient, buoyant sound.
 That juxtaposition points to the heart of CLAVVS, a band making complicated songs feel light as air.

 Said Renee of the new track: "Since we last released music, my view of the world has become darker and a lot less trusting.
 I've lost faith in people, and I’ve witnessed our care for each other actively eroding.
 This song is about that breakdown of connection.
 It’s almost as if we’re all in separate realities trying to communicate through a forcefield of our own experiences.
 Understanding each other is more difficult than ever.
 Despite this cynicism, I try to hold on to a little bit of hope, and that finds its way into the song somewhere.
 I want to believe that we can find our way back to each other."